Geothermal Frequently Asked Questions

 Q: Can I get a tax credit for installing a geothermal system?

 A: Yes, up to 30% of the total investment for all ground loop or ground water geothermal heat pump installations.
 This includes the cost of all labor, equipment and landscaping accompanying your geothermal install.
+For more information, check out our geothermal tax credit page.

 Q: Can I use a heat pump for radiant floor heating (warm floors)?